iwaldman/ipfs-image-dapp/design_pattern_decisions.md

 ## Gas Limits

 Does not loop over arrays of undetermined length.

-Uses the getImage by index.
+Requires caller to specify an index when retrieving a specific image details.
 This reduces the chance of the gas cost exceeding the gas limit.

-Run tests for gas usage.
-limits the length of user supplied data.
+Limits the length of user supplied data.
 Each string has a max length.